octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 ### Events

-Named event factories produce detached, transport-safe payload data.
+Named event factories produce payloads made from simple, future-serializable values.
 The architecture test requires a representative simple-data sample for every public factory.
-It also inventories direct `EngineEvent` construction: direct producers use literal event names, and the only reviewed direct payload is the fixed simple `job.changed` queue summary.
+It also inventories direct `EngineEvent`
+construction: direct producers use literal event names, and the only reviewed direct payload is the fixed simple `job.changed` queue summary.
 Add a named factory and sample before introducing another payload shape.

+`EventEmitter.emit(...)` deep-copies the complete event separately for each listener.
+This isolates nested mutable payload values from the producer and from other listeners.
+It does not make event delivery a transport: delivery is still synchronous and in-process, and Version 1 defines no encoding, wire version, replay, or remote subscription behavior.

 Queue events expose stable job summaries rather than callables, threads or temporary processing objects.